quantumgardener/qg.blog/content/notes/Comparing Digital Gardens to Blogging.md

 landscapes:
 ---
 ## A Different Audience
-I am the primary audience of my [[digital garden]].
+I am the primary audience of my [[Digital garden]].
 When I'm blogging, the audience is primarily an external reader.
 Writing for myself means I'm happy leaving something half-baked knowing I **may** come back it later.
 When I blogged, there was a different pressure and everything needed to be done before publishing.

 ## The Importance of Dates
 In a digital garden, dates are not as important as they are for a blog and I wrote about this in [[My Decision to Stop Blogging]].